KaddaOK/koktkpprivate/README.md

 ### I can hear the music from a local .mp4 file but just see an empty purple-plasma window!

 Yeah...
 Sometimes libvlc doesn't take over the display screen properly and spawns its own window instead, and I haven't figured out why yet (I can't reproduce it on my dev machine but it happens on the one I'm actually using the app regularly on).
 Press Esc to hide the display window, and you should see its video window on one of your screens; drag it to the right one if it isn't.
-Sorry if you missed the beginning of the song; as of typing this I haven't implemented any way to rewind .mp4 playback.
+You should be able to rewind the song to the beginning using the progress bar at the top of the app.
 When this has happened to me, it also didn't detect the song ending and I had to push the skip button to get the queue to advance.
 Hopefully I'll get that figured out (or it just doesn't happen to anyone else ever, that would also be okay)

 ### Something weird happened and I don't know what to do now